roundcube/roundcubemail-helpdocs/en_US/mail/compose.rst

 If you want to respond on a received message, click the *Reply* or the *Reply all* button in the toolbar or the equivalent buttons in the :ref:`Preview Pane <mail-preview-pane>`.
-This will also open the compose screen but with a quote of the message you're replying to and with the recipient(s) prefilled.
+This will also open the compose screen but with a quote of the message you're replying to and with the recipient(s) pre-filled.

 While *Reply* will copy the sender address into *To* field, *Reply all* will add all recipients of the original message to the *To* and *Cc* fields.